 - Product liability for goods imported from outside the EEA.

 - Is responsible for pricing and marketing of the product to their customers.

-- Foreign supplier does not know what the Dutch market is, and who the customers are.
+- Foreign supplier does not know the Dutch market, nor who the customers are.

 - Often offers maintenance or repair service as an option.